qbradq/sharduo/README.md

 This repository is licensed under the AGPLv3 or later (see LICENSE).
 This license requires that any modification to this source code be made available to the public under the same license terms.
-This goes into effect the moment you distribute a binary of the program in any form to anyone through any means or you make a service based on this source code available for connection on any network reachable by third-parties regardless if anyone connected.
-I chose this license because I want to share knowledge and appreciation of the Ultima Online service during the late 90's and early 20's.
+This requirement to share the source code goes into effect when the software is made available for network connections regardless if a binary was distributed or not.
+I chose this license because I want to share knowledge and appreciation of the Ultima Online service during the late 1990's and early 2000's.
 I welcome anyone who would use this repository or its associated services who share that appreciation.

 That said below are some things I have learned about administrating this shard.